burieberry/web-performance-optimization/README.md

-## Website Performance Optimization portfolio project
+# Website Performance Optimization

+Goal is to optimize a provided website with a number of optimization- and performance-related issues to achieve a Google PageSpeed score over 90 and have it run at 60 frames per second on mobile and desktop.
 This project is for the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

+***

-### Getting started
+## Getting started

+***

+### Optimizing Frames per Second in `pizza.html`

+**Changes in style file:**
+- add `backface-visibility: hidden;` and `transform: translateZ(0);` and their prefixes to the `.mover` class selector to improve performance.

+**Changes in the main.js file:**
+- add `'use strict';` to function definitions
+- use `getElementById()` API call instead of `querySelector` for IDs
+- use `getElementsByClassName` instead of `querySelectorAll` for classes
+- store array length variable as local variable in for-loop for efficiency
+- declare variables outside the loop when possible for efficiency
+- declare variable in initialization of for-loop instead of inside the loop for efficiency
+- use `transform: translateX()` property for sliding pizzas instead of `style.basicLeft`

+***

-#### Optional instructions for running the site on PageSpeed Insights:
+### Optional instructions for running the site on PageSpeed Insights:

 1. Check out the repository
 2. To inspect the site on your phone, you can run a local server